CRC TRR 228 Project B02

 Chiuya T, Fevre E.M., Junglen S., Borgemeister C., 2023.
 Understanding knowledge, attitude and perception of Rift Valley fever in Baringo South, Kenya: A cross-sectional study.
 PLOS Glob Public Health.
 2023 Sep 12;3(9).
 DOI

 Guggemos, H., Fendt, M., Hermanns, K., Hieke, C., Heyde, V., Mfune, JKE, Borgemeister, C., Junglen, S. 2021.
-‘Orbiviruses in biting midges and mosquitoes from the Zambezi region, Namibia’, Journal of General Virology, vol. 102, no. 9.
+‘Orbiviruses in biting midges and mosquitoes from the Zambezi region, Namibia’, Journal of General Virology, 102(9).
 DOI

 Guggemos, H., Fendt, M., Hieke, C., Heyde, V., Mfune, JKE, Borgemeister, C., Junglen, S. 2021 Simultaneous circulation of two West Nile virus lineage 2 clusters and Bagaza virus in the Zambezi region, Namibia.
-PLoS Neglected Tropical Diseases 15(4): e0009311.
+PLoS Neglected Tropical Diseases, 15(4): e0009311.
 DOI

 Osei-Owusu, J., Aidoo, O.F., Dofuor, A.K., Eshun, F., Gaikpa, D.S., Vigbedor, B.Y., Turkson, B.K., Ochar, K., Opata, J., Opoku, M., Ninsin, K.D. & C. Borgemeister, 2023.
 Buruli ulcer in Africa: Geographical distribution, ecology, risk factors, diagnosis, and indigenous plant treatment options – A comprehensive review.
-Heliyon (in press).
-Link
+Heliyon.
+DOI

 van Dam, A., van Engelen, W., Müller-Mahn, D., Agha, S., Junglen, S., Borgemeister, C., & Bollig, M. (2023).
 Complexities of multispecies coexistence: Animal diseases and diverging modes of ordering at the wildlife–livestock interface in Southern Africa.
 Environment and Planning E: Nature and Space, 0(0).
 Full Text